Recruiter’s Guide: How To Hire Designers In 8 Steps

 In today’s digital economy, designers are needed more than ever.
 Besides physical products, companies now create websites, apps, software, and even robots—all of which need to be aesthetic and usable, as well as functional.
 That’s why many tech companies are doubling their design hiring, as the value of “design thinking” becomes increasingly clear.

 However, hiring good designers can be more challenging than it seems.
-With websites like Toptal and Dribbble offering access to thousands of skilled professionals based all around the world, choosing between them can be overwhelming.
+With several websites offering access to thousands of skilled professionals based all around the world, choosing between them can be overwhelming.
 There are so many different types of designers that many candidates have a diverse profile.
 This makes it even more challenging to determine who is the best fit.

 To sort through the candidate pool and find your ideal designer, it’s important to have a good idea of what your company needs.
 Streamlining your hiring can make finding the best candidates easier.
 By using an organized methodology, you can save time and reach the talent that’s right for you.